gabrielesh/collectionbuilder-workshop/intro-github.md

 [GitHub](https://github.com/), a popular web platform for hosting Git repositories–i.e. a place to store and sync your project files online.
 Think of it as Google Drive for code with super robust "track changes" baked in.
 Built around the powerful version control of Git, it provides a handy web interface for managing, editing, and collaborating on repositories.

+Also before we get started, if you don't have a Google account, [please create one here](https://support.google.com/accounts/answer/27441?hl=en).

 ### Step 1.
 Create a GitHub account

 1. Go to <https://github.com>